Federal Aviation Policy Under President Eisenhower

-Due to pressing end-of-session business, there was no formal signing statement for the bill issued, but Eisenhower promptly gave Quesada a recess appointment to run the new FAA, and the Senate confirmed him to be the FAA’s first Administrator on March 11, 1959.
+Due to pressing end-of-session business, there was no formal signing statement for the bill, but Eisenhower promptly gave Quesada a recess appointment to run the new FAA, and the Senate confirmed him to be the FAA’s first Administrator on March 11, 1959.

 However, the FAA, and its predecessor CAA, didn’t just provide air traffic control and administer safety.
 They also were in charge of the grants-in-aid program for airport development established in 1946, and on this issue, the Eisenhower Administration and Congress did not always see eye-to-eye.

-As originally enacted in 1946, the Federal Airport Act authorized $500 million in annual appropriations for grants over a seven-year period (later extended).
+As originally enacted in 1946, the Federal Airport Act (60 Stat.
+170) authorized a total of $500 million in annual appropriations for grants over a seven-year period (later extended).
 Upon taking office, Commerce Secretary Weeks ordered a complete review of the airport program, and no appropriation was made in fiscal 1954.
 The review panel’s final report (submitted to Congress in early 1954) recommended that federal aid to airports continue, and Congress provided $22.5 million for them.
 But Eisenhower’s fiscal 1956 budget proposed cutting airport grant funding in half.

 Congress disagreed.
 The Senate passed a bill that not only provided four years of additional authorization for the airport program (boosted to $63 million per year), but also made that funding available immediately in the form of “contract authority” available outside the appropriations process.
 (This was the funding mechanism used by the federal-aid highway program since 1923.)